marcel-rbro/trezor-articles/articles/how-to-transfer-crypto-to-trezor.md

-# How to transfer cryptocurrency from an exchange to Trezor hardware wallet
+# How to transfer cryptocurrency from an exchange to a Trezor hardware wallet

 Have you recently bought your first Trezor hardware wallet?
 Congratulations, it is now time to move your funds from an exchange to your Trezor.